Do you have professional liability insurance? Do you even need it?

 In this episode of The High-Income Business Writing Podcast, I interview Jared Kaplan, CFO at insureon, a national online insurance company for freelancers and other self-employed professionals.

-You and listen to the show using the audio player below.
+You can listen to the show using the audio player below.
 Or you can subscribe to this podcast series in iTunes.

 To help you get to the bottom of this important (but sometimes overwhelming) topic, I invite you to download my FREE freelance writer’s cheat sheet for professional liability insurance.